MichaBriskman/Bubble-Trouble-Remake/README.md

 [![Watch the video](https://img.youtube.com/vi/fh4R8KwFs-Y/default.jpg)](https://www.youtube.com/watch?v=fh4R8KwFs-Y)

 # Summary:
-For the final project of the semester we made a remake for the game called 'Bubble Trouble'.
+The final project of the semester is a remake of the game: 'Bubble Trouble'.
-In the game, the player controls a chrarcter using the arrow (left, right) keys, the character has to destroy the bouncing balls on each level using their weapon (press 'space' to shoot) while avoiding getting hit by them.
+In the game, the player controls a chrarcter using the arrow (left, right) keys, the character needs to destroy the bouncing balls on each level using their weapon (press 'space' to shoot) while avoiding getting hit by them.
 Once every ball is cleared, the game procceeds to next level.
-There are four sizes of balls, every size has different color and when the player pops a ball, two smaller balls drop.
+There are four sizes of balls, each size has different color and when the player pops a ball, two smaller balls drop.
 A ball can drop a gift, there are different gifts such as different weapons, shield, extra health and more; On some levels there are doors that open once every ball to the right is popped.
 You can play alone or with another player from same computer, or can connect over LAN (wi-fi or physic connection)